 Going paperless is one of the best ways to cut clutter, get organized and save money in your home.
 Along with these benefits, going paperless also helps the environment.
-Used paper is represents 16% of landfill solid waste and the U.S. uses almost 70 million trees each year to produce paper.
 By forming a few new paper-saving habits, you can help reduce waste, protect the environment and declutter your home.

 15 Ways to Help You Go Paperless